pepaslabs/prog-cc-100mA/README.md

 # Status

-Boards have been spun and I'm writing the firmware.
+This board has been tested and works.

+With cheap components, it makes a decent low-precision current source.
+I'm currently awaiting the arrival of some low temperature coefficient resistors and low input offset voltage opamps to see if performance can be improved.

 # Board design v1